MariPeshko/MiniRT/README.md

 * Right vector (horizontal axis) → "x-axis"

-This is perpendicular to the forward vector and usually computed using the cross product.
+This is perpendicular to the forward vector and is usually computed using the cross product.

 * Up vector (vertical axis) → "y-axis"